-Derivative Validation - Identifying unacceptable differences between native and derivative models
+Derivative CAD Validation - Identifying unacceptable differences between native and derivative models

 Revision Comparison - Identifying unintentional or undocumented changes between revisions of a model

-CADIQ compares geometry, assembly structure, design features and product manufacturing information (PMI) between related models to identify significant differences.
+CADIQ compares geometry, design features and product manufacturing information (PMI) between related models to identify significant differences.
+CADIQ also performs CAD assembly analysis, comparing CAD assembly structure.
 Results can be reviewed in the standalone CADIQ Viewer as well as summary text and statistical reports.

-Engineers responsible for long-term data archival and retrieval (LOTAR) use CADIQ to validate neutral file conversions of 3D CAD models.
+Engineers responsible for long-term data archival and retrieval (LOTAR) use CADIQ to validate CAD models, i.e. neutral file conversions of 3D CAD models.
 If needed, additional data can be added to the archive, enabling comprehensive validation of the retrieved model in a future CAD system.

 CAD Model Validation

 ITI's product data validation solutions combine ITI's leading expertise in interoperability improvement consulting with innovative validation technology.
-ITI helps customers develop processes to identify, manage and correct problems stemming from design quality and product data interoperability issues.
-Resolution of these challenges is critical to improve downstream product data re-use.
+ITI helps customers develop processes to identify, manage, and correct problems stemming from design quality and product data interoperability issues.
+Resolution of these challenges is critical to improving downstream product data re-use.

 Examples of validation include:

-- Geometry that impedes reuse of models in Analysis and Manufacturing processes
+- The geometry that impedes re-use of models in Analysis and Manufacturing processes

 - Undocumented changes between design revisions or for engineering change orders